AriFordsham/GHCWiki/status/oct11.md

 > >
 > > These new kind-system developents are described in "Giving Haskell a promotion" [ http://research.microsoft.com/\~simonpj/papers/ext-f/ KindPolymorphism](http://research.microsoft.com/~simonpj/papers/ext-f/ KindPolymorphism).
 Julien Cretin and Pedro Magalhães have done all the implementation.

 - **Constraint kinds.** Max Bolingbroke has implemented another extension to GHC's kind system, by adding the kind `Constraint` that classifies type constraints.
-This turns out to be a rather neat way to implement all the joy of Tom Schrijver and Dominic Orchard's paper "Haskell type constraints unleashed" [ http://tomschrijvers.blogspot.com/2009/11/haskell-type-constraints-unleashed.html Unleashed](http://tomschrijvers.blogspot.com/2009/11/haskell-type-constraints-unleashed.html Unleashed).
+This turns out to be a rather neat way to implement all the joy of Tom Schrijvers and Dominic Orchard's paper "Haskell type constraints unleashed" [ http://tomschrijvers.blogspot.com/2009/11/haskell-type-constraints-unleashed.html Unleashed](http://tomschrijvers.blogspot.com/2009/11/haskell-type-constraints-unleashed.html Unleashed).
 For example, you can now say

   ```wiki
   type Stringy a = (Show a, Read a)